 Insomnia Treatment in Greenwich, CT

-At Sleep & Neuroscience Associates, the premier sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including insomnia.
+At Sleep & Neuroscience Associates, the premier sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including acute and chronic insomnia.
 Dr. Samit Malhotra is the trusted sleep doctor, with over 16 years of experience and board certifications in both sleep medicine and neurology.
-Learn more about our insomnia treatment below, or schedule an appointment to sleep better and live better today.
+Learn more about our insomnia treatments below, or schedule an appointment to sleep better and live better today.

 What is Insomnia?